davi-rodrigues/MAGMA/data-galaxies/README about the data-galaxies folder.txt

 This folder should contain one file for each of the galaxies to be analysed.
-The name of the file must has the following structure:

-[Galaxy name]_rotmod.dat

-Example: NGC2403_rotmod.dat
+The three galaxies present in this folder have fictitious names, they are here only to illustrate.

+Each file should start with the name of the galaxy and a "_rotmod.dat" should be appended to it.

 The “_rotmod.dat” is the same ending used by the SPARC data sample.
-The data can be downloaded from http://astroweb.cwru.edu/SPARC/Rotmod_LTG.zip .
+The SPARC data can be downloaded from http://astroweb.cwru.edu/SPARC/Rotmod_LTG.zip .

-If the SPARC data is used, please see further instructions at http://astroweb.cwru.edu/SPARC/ .
+If the SPARC data is used, please see further instructions for crediting it at http://astroweb.cwru.edu/SPARC/ .